 Copyright 101: What Audio Can You Use & When

 The easiest way to avoid copyright violations is to create 100% original content.
 But what about using sound effects or a soundtrack in your video?
 The most important question to ask here is, “Am I inhibiting the original creator’s ability to earn money from this work?”.
 Whether or not the creator is making money from their work, you cannot inhibit their ability to do so.

 Examples would include having the entire track from Justin Bieber’s ‘Baby’ playing in the background of your latest video.
 Not only would that lack a certain taste in good music but that’s just not going to fly in terms of copyright.
 Somebody could potentially rip his audio directly from your video, removing their need to buy his record to listen to his music.
 That’s a major no no.

 New to creating video and want to know the basics of copyright in relation to music, footage, and images?
 YouTube have a great overview which is definitely worth watching to bring you up to speed:

-When IS it OK to Use Another Creator’s Music in Your Video?
+When IS it OK to Use Another Creator’s Music?